axvr/axvr.io/docs/ascribe/global/index.md

-<title>ConstConf global config</title>
+<title>Ascribe global config</title>

 [\<-- back](../)

-# ConstConf global configuration
+# Ascribe global configuration

-Since ConstConf uses the Git CLI tool (the example implementation does anyway), it is technically possible to have a global file containing ConstConf configuration options for many file types which will (eventually) be portable between editors.
+Since Ascribe uses the Git CLI tool (the example implementation does anyway), it is technically possible to have a global file containing Ascribe configuration options for many file types which will (eventually) be portable between editors.

 I however, recommend against doing this for several reasons, the first of which is that the options will only work for files in a Git repository.
 The second reason is that you will probably forget to copy those settings into a project-local `.gitattributes` file.
-The third reason is that the ConstConf is not well supported (well, it isn't yet anyway).
+The third reason is that the Ascribe is not well supported (well, it isn't yet anyway).

 ## Example